My Home Page with Links to My Other

 when it tries to weigh the benefit and harm between the Amish and others—it’s

 lost.
-If the argument were more careful and quantified, he would have found
+If the argument were more careful and quantified, he might have found

 that the Amish benefit others much more than they cost them.
 Worth a glance.